 Targeted longer-term refinancing operations (TLTRO)

-The Governing Council created the targeted longer-term refinancing operations (TLTRO) to stimulate bank lending to the real economy and strengthen the transmission of monetary policy.
+The Governing Council of the ECB created the targeted longer-term refinancing operations (TLTROs) to stimulate bank lending to the real economy and strengthen the transmission of monetary policy.

-The first series of TLTRO was announced on 5 June 2014:
+The first series of TLTROs was announced on 5 June 2014:

-- It covers eight quarterly operations starting in early September 2014, maturing in September 2018;
+- It covered eight quarterly operations starting in September 2014 and maturing in September 2018;

-- In the first two operations, banks are entitled to a borrowing allowance of up to 7% of a specific part of their eligible loans.
-In the subsequent TLTROs, banks will be able to borrow additional amounts, depending on developments in banks’ eligible credit activity compared with a specified benchmark for each bank;
+- In the first two operations, banks were entitled to a borrowing allowance of up to 7% of a specific part of their eligible loans.
+In the subsequent TLTROs, banks were able to borrow additional amounts, depending on developments in banks’ eligible credit activity compared with a specified benchmark for each bank;

-The second series of TLTRO (TLTRO-II) was announced on 10 March 2016, with the additional purpose of reinforcing the Eurosystem’s accommodative monetary policy stance and stimulating bank lending to the real economy:
+The second series of TLTROs (TLTRO-II) was announced on 10 March 2016, with additional purposes of reinforcing the Eurosystem’s accommodative monetary policy stance and stimulating bank lending to the real economy:

-- It consists of four quarterly operations, with a maturity of four years for each one, starting in June 2016;
+- It consists of four quarterly operations, each with a maturity of four years, starting in June 2016;

-- Banks are able to borrow a total amount of up to 30% of a specific part of their eligible loans in the four operations as a whole;
+- Banks were able to borrow a total amount of up to 30% of a specific set of their eligible loans in the four operations as a whole;

-- The interest rate on these operations is fixed at the rate applied in the main refinancing operations (MRO) prevailing at the time of allotment.
-In addition, banks whose eligible net lending exceeds their benchmark are charged a lower rate.
-This implies a cut in interest rates on these operations, which, at most, will be equal to the difference between the MRO rate and the rate on the deposit facility applicable at the date of allotment of each operation.
+- The interest rate on these operations is equal to the rate applied in the MROs prevailing at the time of allotment.
+In addition, banks whose eligible net lending exceeds their benchmark may be charged a lower rate.
+This implies a cut in the interest rate on these operations, which may be at least equal to the rate on the deposit facility applicable at the date of allotment of each operation.